Tomographer/tomographer/examples/two-qubits-Bell/README.md

     > tomorun --config tomorun-config-XYZ

+While the command is running, you can hit CTRL+C to get a status report.
+If you wish to interrupt the running program, hit CTRL+C twice in short succession.

 After running this command, the file `tomorun-config-XYZ-histogram.csv` should appear.
 This is the histogram collected during the random walk, and is the main output of the `tomorun` program.